Sufism and its Approach in Searching for the Truth

 Introduction:

-The growth of the materialistic side: beginning from the production tools to the inflation of the cities; from the palaces to skyscrapers and so on… The obvious weakness in the moral sides of life pushes human to search for ways and means that working out in limiting this rift and creating a perfect balance between the moral side and the materialistic one and overcoming the tragedies that the life leaves, inside the human.
-The human is a metaphysic entity, he/she is predominantly humanistic, he/she is in a permanent search to find and realize the ways that lead he/she to serenity and tranquility, and therefore, many people find their intended purpose in Sufism, especially, what is being noticed that there is a clear tendency toward this trend for the time being.
+The growth of the materialistic side: (beginning from production tools to the growth of cities; from palaces to skyscrapers and so on…) and the obvious weakness in the moral sides of life pushes people to search for ways and means that help in limiting this rift and create a perfect balance between the moral side and the materialistic one and overcoming the tragedies that life leaves inside people.
+The human is a metaphysic entity, he/she is predominantly humanistic, he/she is in a permanent search to find and realize serenity and tranquility, and therefore, many find their intended purpose in Sufism.
+It is noticed that there is a clear tendency toward this trend especially in our time.